-The perfect fringe: Piecey baby bangs or long pieces
+The best bangs for your face shape: Piecey baby bangs or long pieces

-The perfect fringe: Cheekbone bangs and piecey short bangs
+The best bangs for your face shape: Cheekbone bangs and piecey short bangs

-Why: They both accentuate this face shape, highlighting the cheekbones and jaw line.
+Why: They both accentuate this face shape, highlighting the cheekbones and jawline.

 How to style: For baby bangs, blow dry back and forth with a comb.
 For longer bangs, use a small round brush and take horizontal sections down.
 Dry shampoo can be used in between washes if they get too greasy, or just section out the bangs and wash them if the rest of the hair doesn’t need to be washed.